Ejurahene Barima Osei Hwedie II marks 8 years on throne

 Major Projects in 8 Years

-Ejurahene Barima Osei Hwedie II, has embarked on dozens of monumental for his subjects including the construction and Commissioning of a GH¢3.2 million ultramodern divisional police headquarters at Ejura,
+Ejurahene Barima Osei Hwedie II has embarked on dozens of monumental for his subjects including the construction and Commissioning of a 3.2 million cedis ultramodern divisional police headquarters at Ejura,

 Barimah Osei Hwedie II with support from his elders constructed a four bedroom apartment for the Ejura-Sekyedumase Municipal Health Directorate to house senior doctors serving in the area, he also fenced Ejura Government Hospital to provide maximum protection for health workers in the facility.